DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 - If the user knows the plugin URL, they can manually add it.

-- If the user don't know which plugin to use, they can explore plugins in a "external plugin collection".
+- Users can explore plugins in a "external plugin collection", aka Masket Place.

 #### Composing

-After decided the plugin to use, the user clicked on the plugin entry.
-A popup window appears.
+After selecting the plugin, a popup window will appear.
 If Mask Network has no permission to the plugin site, Mask Network will jump to a permission granting page first.

-After permissions got, the plugin page will reveal.
+After permissions granted, the plugin page will appear.

-User interact with the plugin.
+User interacts with the plugin.

-The plugin send it's payload back to the composition UI, the popup dialog closes.
+The plugin sends its payload back to the composition UI and the popup dialog closes.

 ### Seeing external plugin posted by others

-User see the plugin UI rendered by the Mask Network.
+User sees the plugin UI rendered by the Mask Network.
+Partial info, such as on-chain info, can be displayed directly on the card.

-User click to interact with the plugin.
+User clicks on the post card to interact with the plugin.

 A popup window appears.
 If Mask Network has no permission to the plugin site, Mask Network will jump to a permission granting page first.
-After permissions got, the plugin page will reveal.
+After permissions granted, the plugin page will appear.

-User interact with the plugin.
+User interacts with the plugin.

 ## Technical details

 ### Plugin definition

-A plugin should be deployed on a stable HTTPs URL, for example <https://example.com/my-plugin>, let's call it _base url_.
+A plugin should be deployed on a static HTTPs URL, for example <https://example.com/my-plugin>, let's call it _base url_.

-It should provide a manifest file called "mask-plugin-manifest.json", for the example above, it should be located at <https://example.com/my-plugin/mask-plugin-manifest.json>.
-It should be JSONC (JSON with comment) format.
+It should provide a manifest file called "mask-plugin-manifest.json".
+For the example above, it should be located at <https://example.com/my-plugin/mask-plugin-manifest.json>.
+It should be in JSONC (JSON with comment) format.

 The manifest file should match the following shape: